G4S staff fail to turn up at Olympic football hotel for accreditation

 Police officers will step in until the troops take over.

-Steve Grange, from the federation, said: "West Midlands Police along with colleagues from the region - Warwickshire, Staffordshire and West Mercia - are making alternative plans to supply the necessary security to make that venue secure."'Big and complex'
+Steve Grange, from the federation, said: "West Midlands Police along with colleagues from the region - Warwickshire, Staffordshire and West Mercia - are making alternative plans to supply the necessary security to make that venue secure."

 The teams are playing at the City of Coventry Stadium, which will host 12 Olympic football matches, from 25 July.

 G4S was contracted by the London 2012 Organising Committee to supply 10,400 staff out of the 23,700 security staff needed for the Games.

 It said it had 4,000 people already working across 100 venues.